 noun (plural minima /-mə/ or minimums)[usually in singular]

-- 1The least or smallest amount or quantity possible, attainable, or required: keep costs to a minimum they checked visas with the minimum of fussMore example sentences
+- 1The least or smallest amount or quantity possible, attainable, or required: technical difficulties have been kept to a minimum they checked passports with the minimum of fussMore example sentences

 - The person also must be fully insured and must agree after training to work as a childminder for at least the minimum of two years.